GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/prompt_amender/README.md

    match -- so unmatched traffic (the common case in a multi-tenant environment) never pays body-buffering latency.
-3. **Body phase** (`on_request_body`, match only): the callout parses the buffered JSON body, locates `system_instruction.parts[].text`, and applies the matched rule's mutation:
+3. **Body phase** (`on_request_body`, match only): the callout parses the buffered JSON body, locates `systemInstruction.parts[].text` (accepting the legacy `system_instruction` spelling too -- see "Governance can't be opted out of" below), and applies the matched rule's mutation:

    | Operation | Behavior |
    |-----------|----------|